Online slot regulation in Australia: What's important to know?

 2. Australian Communications and Media Commission (ACMA)

-Authority overseeing the implementation of IGA.
+The body overseeing the implementation of the IGA.
 He can:

-Who has no right to offer online slots
+Who doesn't have the right to offer online slots

 Australian companies operating without an international license;